 Even when you are trying to win new projects, setting realistic work targets is significant.
 When pressed for time, we tend to over-estimate our capabilities and set unachievable targets.
 In his best-selling book ‘Thinking fast and thinking slow’ Nobel winning psychologist Daniel Kahneman describes that it’s the default nature of our brains to overestimate one’s own capabilities and over promise on completion dates.

 Rather he advises thinking through the different potential issues and real challenges of a project undertaken, which could inadvertently pull back your project deadlines.
 Although your date may initially appear foolproof, you need to double check the project requirements and available talent.
 You can also draw on your experience of managing previous similar projects or experiences of other teams that you are aware of!
 All these measures allow you to set goals that reflect reality.

 It’s an eternal question whether one should multi-task or focus on a single task at a time.
 When multi-tasking has its own advantage such as availing a particular talent at multiple projects, the maximum productivity seems to be achieved when an employee is allowed to focus on a single particular project at a time.

 It also tends to attune the brain to the specific challenges of a specific project, allowing him to draw on specific challenges.
-In these cases, employee multi-tasking could be indispensible.
+In these cases, employee multi-tasking could be indispensable.
 In such situations, one can arrange the specific employee output to be focused on a limited number of tasks rather being spread among numerous projects.